 In the United States, more than 58 million pounds of chocolate candy are sold during Valentine’s week.
 If you’re contributing to the $83 billion-a-year chocolate business, according to research firm MarketsandMarkets, then you’ll want to be sure you’re not simultaneously contributing to human trafficking or animal cruelty.

-As the world’s first confectioner devoted to sourcing humane, sustainable and wildlife-friendly ingredients in all of its products (the packaging and ingredients), Nuubia gives back with every bite you eat.
+As the world’s first confectioner devoted to sourcing humane, sustainable, and wildlife-friendly ingredients in all of its products (the packaging and ingredients), Nuubia gives back with every bite you eat.
 Their Chocolate Wildlife Project creates revenue streams for farmers.
 They use no palm oil and most products are gluten-free (some are even vegan), and even the packaging is sustainably sourced and FSC certified.

 Many major chocolate brands are guilty of using children and slaves in their cacao supply chains.
 As always, you are what you eat, so be sure to look for Fair Trade certifications on the chocolate you purchase and consume.
-Educate yourself by watching documentary The Dark Side of Chocolate for free.
+Educate yourself by watching the documentary The Dark Side of Chocolate for free.

 Some of my personal Fair Trade favorite brands include: